Freddicus/blinks-game-02/README.md

 ### Advanced Play Options

-* You can single-click any lily pad to turn it into a water obsticle.
+* You can single-click any lily pad to turn it into a water obstacle.
 * You can make each player start on the same lily pad.
 * You can have more than one golden lily pad to find if you have a very large amount of Blinks.